Polaroid Go review: Instant fun & convenience with a few small caveats

 The camera has a nifty double exposure feature that’s activated by quickly hitting the flash button twice.
 Once in this mode, the frame counter will flash “1” indicating it’s time for the first shot.
 Tap the shutter and the counter will flash “2”; hit it again, and voilà, your double exposure ejects out.

 While this feature is fun, it can at times be confusing, specifically when there’s a delay between the first and second exposure.
 For example, I wanted to do an overlay of flowers at the botanical garden with my typewriter at home.
 So, I put my camera in double exposure mode, took a photo of the typewriter, and turned it off.
-According to Polaroid, the camera will “remember” you’re in double exposure mode, so when you arrive at your next location and turn it on, you can make the second photo.
+According to Polaroid, the camera will “” you’re in double exposure mode, so when you arrive at your next location and turn it on, you can make the second photo.

 However, this is where things got tricky.
 After I arrived at the gardens and turned on the camera, the film counter no longer showed I was in double exposure mode.
 This made things confusing.
 Did I lose the picture of my typewriter?
 Did I need to put the camera back in double exposure mode for it to work?
 I tried that, but the counter started at “1” again, so I took it out of double exposure mode, took a picture of some roses, and waited to see what would happen.
 As it turns out, you don’t need to put the Go back in double exposure mode for that second shot.
 My final image was my typewriter/flower overlay as planned.